mkatouda/stage3/README.md

 # STaGE3 (Small molecule Topology GEnerator for python 3)

-STaGE3 is the automatic GROMACS Topology Generation tool of organic molecules using the GAFF, OPLS-AA, and CGenFF force fields.
+STaGE3 is the automatic GROMACS Topology Generation tool of organic molecules using the GAFF and CGenFF force fields.
 STaGE3 is the python 3 port of STaGE (https://gitlab.com/gromacs/stage).
 If you use STaGE3, please cite original paper: Lundborg M., Lindahl E. Automatic GROMACS TopologyGeneration and Comparisons of
 Force Fields for Solvation Free Energy Calculations.
 J. Phys.
 Chem.
 B. 2014, DOI: 10.1021/jp505332p